Permission Troubleshooting

 Solution:

-1. Verify permission_hash level exists in database
+1. Verify hash permission columns exist in database

 Reference: schemas/database-schema.md, api/queries/permission.md

-Issue 5: Transaction Signing Fails - Hash Permission Required
+Issue 6: Transaction Signing Fails — Hash Permission Required

 Symptom: Transaction signing fails with permission error